Back to start

 Parki

 The electricity generated at Parki was mostly seen as a bonus effect.
-The main contribution of Parki Hydro Power Station was that it provided the rest of the river with flow regulation, something of great importance to power stations further downstream.
-This increased the generation in these power stations downstream by 135 GWh/year.
+The main contribution of Parki power plant was to provide flow regulation for the rest of the river, which was of great importance to power stations further downstream as it enabled them to generate more electricity.

 More information (links open in new window)